 To realise our vision, grasp the opportunities and respond to our challenges we have developed a strategic framework.
 This framework is the anchor point for our Strategy and will drive the impetus of our actions and investments going forward.
 The framework has six themes each with four priorities (within each theme).
+Each of the themes are of equal importance and interlinked.
 Our core values are embedded throughout these and will shape the actions that we take to address the priorities.